mirrorthatlook/mtl-bot-example/MIRRORTHATLOOK.md

 Suggestions:
 - Developing with the bot framework's emulator is extremly helpful.
 A step further would be to be able to have the emulator's UI mock the UI of specific channels.
 We'd often have to deploy into production in order to see what things look like on Facebook Messenger.
-- Links to attachments (images, videos, etc.) on the bot framework's emulator is local and cannot be send to external server to download and further process the attachments.
+- Links to attachments (images, videos, etc.) on the bot framework's emulator is local and cannot be sent to external server to download and further process the attachments.
 This makes it harder to test use cases like this on the bot framework's emulator.

 ## Additional resources ##
 - [Mirror That Look](https://www.mirrorthatlook.com/)